siddjai/siddjai.github.io/index.md

 Research Interests
 ------

 I am broadly interested in Theoretical Computer Science.
-While I am still exploring areas, some fields that I am excited by are:
+While I am still exploring areas, I enjoy Algorithms which use insights from probability, combinatorics or graph theory.
+I also enjoy Complexity Theory and am enthusiastic about recent developments in Communication Complexity and Fine-Grained Complexity.

-- Approximation Algorithms
-- Fine Grained Complexity
-- Communication Complexity

 ___